edo1z/repcon/README.md

 ## Custom Ignore Rules

-By creating a `.repconignore` file in your repository's root directory, you can define additional ignore patterns that are specific to `repcon`.
-The syntax is similar to `.gitignore`, with these patterns being exclusively used by `repcon` to filter out files or directories when generating the text documents.
+You can define `repcon` specific ignore patterns by creating a `.repconignore` file.
+The syntax is similar to `.gitignore`, and these patterns are only used to filter files and directories when `repcon` generates text documents.

 Example of a `.repconignore` file: